Jason Mantzoukas: Television and film

-Writing career
+Writing

 In 2008, NBC ordered a pilot for a comedy series written by Mantzoukas called Off Duty.
 The pilot was filmed in New York starring Bradley Whitford and Romany Malco but the series was not picked up.
 In interviews in 2014, Mantzoukas announced that he was working on a "loosely autobiographical" television show for Showtime about life after ending a long-term relationship.

 Mantzoukas earned credit for writing the screenplay draft of the buddy cop comedy Ride Along, starring Ice Cube and Kevin Hart.
 He originally was asked to write for Andy Samberg as one of the leads, but the rights to the film were ultimately purchased by Universal Studios who later cast Hart in the role originally intended for Samberg.
-He has also served as a consulting writer and producer on Childrens Hospital and Portlandia.
+He has served as a consulting writer and producer on Childrens Hospital and Portlandia.

 Podcasts

-He currently co-hosts the podcast How Did This Get Made? with Paul Scheer and June Diane Raphael.
-Mantzoukas also regularly makes appearances on Comedy Bang!
-Bang!, Womp It Up!, and Reply All.
+Mantzoukas co-hosts the podcast How Did This Get Made? with Paul Scheer and June Diane Raphael.
+Mantzoukas regularly makes appearances on Comedy Bang!
+Bang!, Womp It Up!, Reply All, and Doughboys.

 Personal life

-Mantzoukas was born with an egg allergy and experiences anaphylaxis if ingested.
+Mantzoukas was born with an egg allergy and experiences anaphylaxis if he ingests eggs.
 He has cited this allergy as the cause of his hypochondriac tendencies.

 He was previously in a relationship with actress Connie Britton.